amperity/amperity-docs/shared/terms.rst

 .. term-dsar-start

-A data subject access request (DSAR) is a written request made by an individual to ask for their data to be handled according to General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA) regulations.
-A Data Subject Access Request (DSAR) requires a response within a pre-defined time window, typically 30 days.
+A data subject access request (DSAR) is a written request made by an individual to ask for their data to be handled according to regulations, such as General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA).
+A DSAR requires a response within a pre-defined time window, typically 30 days.

 .. term-dsar-end